Unnatural Death (novel): Plot

-Lord Peter Wimsey and his friend Chief Inspector Parker are told about the death, in late 1925, of an elderly woman named Agatha Dawson who had been suffering from terminal cancer.
-She was being cared for by Mary Whittaker, her great-niece and a trained nurse.
-Miss Dawson had an extreme aversion to making a will, believing that Miss Whittaker, her only known relative, would naturally inherit everything.
-Wimsey is intrigued in spite of the fact that there is no evidence of any crime (a post-mortem found no sign of foul play), nor any apparent motive (on Miss Dawson's death her estate did indeed pass, as she had expected and wished, to her great-niece).
+Lord Peter Wimsey and his friend Chief Inspector Parker hear about the death, in late 1925, of an elderly cancer sufferer named Agatha Dawson who was being cared for by her great-niece Mary Whittaker.
+Miss Dawson had an aversion to making a will and believed that, if she died without one, Miss Whittaker, her only known relative, would automatically inherit everything.

-Wimsey sends his private investigator, Miss Katharine Climpson, to the village of Leahampton to investigate.
-She discovers that shortly before her death Miss Dawson had dismissed her maids, the sisters Bertha and Evelyn Gotobed.
-Wimsey places advertisements in the press asking them to get in touch.
+Wimsey is intrigued despite there being no evidence of any crime having been committed.
+He sends his private investigator, Miss Katharine Climpson, to investigate.
+She discovers that shortly before Miss Dawson's death her maids, the sisters Bertha and Evelyn Gotobed, had been dismissed.
+Wimsey asks his solicitor friend John Murbles to place advertisements in the press asking them to get in touch.
 A few days later, Bertha is found dead in Epping Forest.
-On the body is a £5 banknote, originally issued to a Mrs Muriel Forrest who lives in an elegant flat in South Audley Street, Mayfair.
+On the body is a £5 banknote, originally issued to a Mrs Muriel Forrest who lives in an elegant flat in London's South Audley Street.

 Wimsey and Parker visit her.
-She claims not to remember the banknote, but thinks she may have put it on a horse.
+She claims not to remember the banknote, but thinks she may have used it to bet on a horse.
 Wimsey tricks her into providing her fingerprints on a wineglass.
-In a drawer he finds a hypodermic syringe with a doctor's prescription "to be injected when the pain is very severe".
+In a drawer he finds a hypodermic syringe with a doctor's prescription: "to be injected when the pain is very severe".

-Evelyn Gotobed tells Wimsey of an episode shortly before the sisters were dismissed in which Miss Whittaker had tried to get them to witness Miss Dawson's will, without the latter's knowledge.
-A mysterious West Indian clergyman named Hallelujah Dawson had also turned up, claiming to be an impecunious distant relative.
+Evelyn Gotobed tells Wimsey of an episode shortly before the sisters were dismissed in which Miss Whittaker had tried, unsuccessfully, to get them to witness Miss Dawson signing her will.

+Wimsey visits a West Indian clergyman named Hallelujah Dawson, now in London.
+It seems that he may be a cousin of Miss Dawson, and a closer relative than Miss Whittaker.
+He has a large family and is in need of funds.